 Food Bank of Alaska helps neighbors feed neighbors

 Sometimes people think that Food Bank of Alaska is a pantry that feeds hungry people directly.
 We are not.
-Instead, our programs make it possible for our 150 partner food pantries and soup kitchens all over Alaska to feed their hungry neighbors.
+Instead, our programs make it possible for our 150+ partner food pantries and soup kitchens all over Alaska to feed their hungry neighbors.

 be disposed of by food industry partners – grocery stores, wholesalers, producers, farmers, and the fishing business.
 We also collect food donated by community members, and we purchase food in bulk.
 We then redistribute this food to pantries and meal programs – about 40 partner agencies in the greater Anchorage and Mat-Su service area – who make it available to children, families, and seniors in their neighborhoods.

 Mobile Food Pantry

-Summer Food Service Program
+Summer Food Service Program (SFSP)

-SFSP provides free, nutritious meals at approved programs in areas with significant concentrations of low-income children.
-Programs are provided by schools, private non-profits and local or tribal governments.
-Each year Food Bank of Alaska is the sponsor for approximately 40 sites, almost all of them rural.
-In 2015, Food Bank of Alaska provided 73,000 meals to children through these programs.
-As the sponsor, FBA fulfills administrative requirements such as training, paperwork, recordkeeping, site monitoring, meal ordering and shipping, allowing the sites to focus on feeding children in need within their communities.
-An average meal consists of one milk, two fruits or vegetables, one grain, one meat, and an alternate such as seed butter.
+SFSP is a U.S. Department of Agriculture (USDA) Child Nutrition Program (CNP) established to ensure that low-income children, ages 18 and younger, continue to receive nutritious meals when school is not in session.
+Most recent figures show that approximately 36,000 Alaskan children are eligible for free or reduced-price school meals.
+SFSP in Alaska is administered by the State of Alaska Department of Education & Early Development.
+SFSP provides free, nutritious meals at approved meal distribution sites in areas with significant concentrations of low-income children.
+Meal distribution sites are provided by schools, private non-profits and local or tribal governments.
+Each year Food Bank of Alaska sponsors many meals distribution sites in our rural communities.
+Total number of meals served in our rural communities for the summer of 2020 was 57,129.
+As the sponsor, Food Bank of Alaska fulfills administrative requirements such as training, paperwork, recordkeeping, site monitoring, meal ordering and shipping, allowing the sites to focus on feeding children in need within their communities.
+An average meal consists of one milk, two fruits or vegetables, one grain, and one meat or meat alternative.

-The Emergency Food Assistance Program
+The Emergency Food Assistance Program (TEFAP)

-Food Bank of Alaska helps 44 partners, 32 of them in rural Alaska, feed their hungry neighbors through The Emergency Food Assistance Program (TEFAP) of the US Department of Agriculture (USDA).
+In FFY 21 Food Bank of Alaska helped 56 partners, 44 of them in rural Alaska, feed their hungry neighbors through USDA’s federal program TEFAP.
 TEFAP is a commodity program administered through the State of Alaska Department of Education & Early Development.
 To support farmers and other producers, the U.S. government buys up surplus food.
 For example, the government recently purchased surplus Alaska salmon.
-Instead of throwing this food away, the USDA distributes it to states for schools, soup kitchens, and food pantries.
+Instead of throwing this food away, USDA distributes it to states for schools, soup kitchens, and food pantries.
 The State of Alaska contracts with Food Bank of Alaska to distribute TEFAP commodities to food pantries across the state.
-The TEFAP distribution in Alaska is based on the proportion of low income residents and persons on unemployment.
+The TEFAP distribution in Alaska is based on the proportion of low-income residents and persons on unemployment.

-Senior Boxes – Commodity Supplemental Food Program
+Commodity Supplemental Food Program (CSFP)

-The Commodity Supplemental Food Program (CSFP) is a US Department of Agriculture (USDA) program designed to supplement the nutrition of seniors in need.
+CSFP is a USDA program designed to supplement the nutritional needs of seniors 60 years of age or older and who qualify for the program.
 Food Bank of Alaska coordinates distribution of monthly CSFP boxes to eligible clients through a network of partner agencies.
-Contents of the boxes follow state-approved meal plans consisting of grains, proteins, milk, cheese, fruits and vegetables.
-In FY14, FBA distributed 18,223 boxes with the help of our partner agencies.
+Contents of the boxes follow -USDA guidelines consisting of grains, proteins, milk, cheese, fruits, and vegetables.
+In FY21, Food Bank of Alaska distributed over 25,000 boxes with the help of our partner agencies.
 The State of Alaska Department of Health and Social Services, Division of Public Assistance, Family Nutrition Programs, is responsible for administering CSFP.